wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/deploy-windows-update-microsoft-365/includes/5-understanding-windows-update-business.md

 - Device is managed by WSUS.
 - Device is not configured to enable Microsoft Update.
 - Office and other software apps are on WSUS.
-- Third party drivers are on WSUS.
+- Third-party drivers are on WSUS.

 ![Diagram showing use of WSUS to defer Windows updates with other update content hosted on WSUS.](../media/busn-scenario1.png)